06 Nov 2025, 09:30

 How will international carbon credits be included?

-According to the EU climate chief Wopke Hoekstra, these need to be “high-quality” as well as verifiable, certifiable and additional.
-They will also be subject to an impact assessment and rules on their robustness, origin and use.
+EU climate chief Wopke Hoekstra has said the credits need to be “high-quality” as well as verifiable, certifiable and additional.
+The Commission proposed they would be subject to an impact assessment and rules on their robustness, origin and use.
 Types of credits could include those from direct air carbon capture and storage and bioenergy with capture and storage.

 However, the decision to include them is controversial and environmental organisations have criticised it as watering down the target.
 There are concerns about the environmental integrity of these and that they might drive green investment outside of the European Union.
 In June, the scientific advisory board flagged both these concerns and the chair of the board has reiterated them since.